Can I Use Cottage Cheese For Cheesecake? (Explained!)

 Now, using cottage cheese instead of cream cheese has certain health benefits too.

-Cottage cheese is definitely less fattening and has a high protein and calcium content, so this is perfect for those of who wish to eat a healthier cheesecake.
+Cottage cheese is less fattening and has a high protein and calcium content, so this is perfect for those who wish to eat a healthier cheesecake.

-However, the addition of heavy double cream obviously increases the fat content.
+However, the addition of heavy double cream increases the fat content.

 So, you could be left with a choice of a healthy but crumbly cheesecake or a full-fat, all-singing, all-dancing cheesecake.